Raise capital, update investors and engage your team from a single platform. Try Visible free for 14 days.

-What is a Startup’s Annual Run Rate?
+- What is Annual Run Rate?

-Annual Run Rate (ARR)
+- Annual Run Rate Examples

 While annual recurring revenue is obviously useful for companies who sell yearly subscriptions to large enterprises, it can also be used to project total ARR for companies that sell a product with monthly recurring revenue.
 You can calculate this by simply multiplying MRR x 12.
-You should also exclude one time on-boarding or setup revenue, and factor in your anticipated churn rate when creating annual projections.
+You should also exclude one-time on-boarding or setup revenue, and factor in your anticipated churn rate when creating annual projections.

 How to Calculate Annual Run Rate